AlgyJr/ios_guides/Multithreading-in-iOS.md

-# Overview
+## Overview

 Production applications will often need to perform heavier operations such as downloading high-resolution images or a executing non-cached database queries.
 To prevent stalling the main thread (and a hit in frame rate), Apple has provided a few tools to help you out!
 We'll take a look at Grand Central Dispatch, [`NSOperation`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperation_class/)s, and the [`performSelectorInBackground`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSObject_Class/#//apple_ref/occ/instm/NSObject/performSelectorInBackground:withObject:) method on `NSObject`.

-# Options
+## Available Options

-- Grand Central Dispatch
+1. Grand Central Dispatch

-  Grand Central Dispatch is a technology that abstracts away the low-level details of multithreading.
+   * Grand Central Dispatch is a technology that abstracts away the low-level details of multithreading.
 When using GCD, you only have to think about the tasks you want to perform.
 These tasks can then be added to serial or concurrent queues.
 Moreover, you can add tasks to groups and run code after all tasks within the group complete!

-- `NSOperation` and `NSOperationQueue`
+2. `NSOperation` and `NSOperationQueue`

-  `NSOperation`s and `NSOperationQueue`s provide you with a higher-level API, when compared to GCD.
+   * `NSOperation`s and `NSOperationQueue`s provide you with a higher-level API, when compared to GCD.
 They were first introduced in iOS 4 and are actually implemented with GCD under the hood.
 Typically, you'll want to use this API over GCD, unless you're performing a simple unit of work on a specific queue. `NSOperation`s provide you with powerful functionality such as cancellation and dependencies.

-- `performSelectorInBackground`
+3. `performSelectorInBackground`

-  If you need to perform a simple unit of work on a new thread, `NSObject` provides you with `performSelectorInBackground(_:withObject:)`.
+   * If you need to perform a simple unit of work on a new thread, `NSObject` provides you with `performSelectorInBackground(_:withObject:)`.
 Using this, you can run a function (with an argument) on a background thread.

-# GCD
+### Grand Central Dispatch

 Let's walk through an example where we download an image from a remote URL and then use it to populate a `UIImageView`.